cartoonmangodev/react-form-validation/Readme.md

 # @cartoonmangodev/react-form-handler

-[@cartoonmangodev/react-form-handler]() is a package for react which simplifies form handling process. it simplifies the implementaion of form validation and error handling.
+[@cartoonmangodev/react-form-handler]() is a package for react which simplifies form handling process.
+It also simplifies the implementaion of form validation and error handling.

 ## # Installation